 Later, unlike the two shows that preceded it, was extremely laid back.
 No loud bands, skits, or ongoing gags, but rather Costas one on one with his interviewee of the evening.
-It was the right kind of show for that late hour or half-hour I should say.
-Of course being Bob Costas there was a huge variety of professional athletes and other sports figures that would be on his program, but besides that it was worth the watch especially if you needed an air of calm before falling asleep.
+It was the right kind of show for that late hour, or half-hour I should say.
+Of course being Bob Costas there was a huge variety of professional athletes and other sports figures that would be on his program, but besides that it was worth a watch, especially if you needed an air of calm before falling asleep.

 Whether you choose to call it Later or Last Call the show is like a bookend to what The Tonight Show starts 2 ½ hours earlier.
 Beyond that lies the middle of the night, a time at which most of us who live and work in the day usually prefer to be asleep.
 Venturing beyond NBC at that time of night one may find repeats of the 10 O’clock news, or may be inundated with infomercials selling every type of useless thing imaginable.